Support at school for children with epilepsy

 When your child has epilepsy, it’s natural to worry about them having seizures at school.
-But with the right communication and support, having epilepsy should not stop your child getting the most out of their education.
+But with the right communication and school support, having epilepsy should not stop your child getting the most out of their education.

 All schools should support pupils who have medical needs, including children with epilepsy.